---

 To create a secret by automatically fetching credentials using mechanisms provided by the Hugging Face CLI, see [Hugging Face CREDENTIAL_CHAIN provider](https://duckdb.org/docs/extensions/httpfs/hugging_face#authentication).

-To store a secret from a given secret provider in MotherDuck, simply specify PERSISTENT
+To store a secret from a given secret provider in MotherDuck, specify the `PERSISTENT` or `IN MOTHERDUCK` keyword in addition.

 CREATE PERSISTENT SECRET aws_secret (